fabiangothman/JavaScript/Angular/TaskTraker/README.md

 ## Backend server

-A new package script was added to run a fake backend server.
+A new package script was added to run a fake backend server with `json-server`.
 Please run `npm run server` before Development server.
 Navigate to `http://localhost:5000/`.
 The app will automatically reload if you change the source file: `db.json`.

 ## Development server